- Reward and goal specification in deep reinforcement learning and robotics remains a major challenge.

 Vision-Based Manipulation from Human Preferences

-Finally, we applied DDLfP to a real-world vision-based robotic manipulation task in the a 9-DoF “DClaw” hand domain.
+We applied DDLfP to a real-world vision-based robotic manipulation task in the a 9-DoF “DClaw” hand domain.
 The manipulation task requires the hand to rotate a valve 180 degrees.
 The operator is queried for a new goal every 10K environment steps.
-Both the vision- and state-based experiments with the real robot using 10 human queries during a 8 hour training period, which is low enough that the queries could easily be provided by a human user.
-To make the experiment systematically reproducible and easier to run, we evaluate the queries automatically by choosing the state with the lowest angle error to the goal, though an extension to use queries from a real human user would be straightforward.
+Both the vision- and state-based experiments with the real robot using 10 human queries during a 8 hour training period.

 Rollouts from a DDLfP policy trained in DClaw environment.
 The goals are chosen by querying a human operator for a preference once every 10K environment steps.